Bourses look to exotic market tech deals to revive revenue

 Transatlantic NYSE Euronext, with businesses in New York and Paris, is contracted to the stock exchange of Cape Verde, off the west coast of Africa, and the Warsaw Stock Exchange.

-Nasdaq OMX (NDAQ.O) does business with Russian exchange MICEX-RTS, the Abu Dhabi Securities Exchange and Hong Kong Exchanges and Clearing (0388.HK), while Deutsche Boerse (DB1Gn.DE), Europe's largest exchange by market capitalisation, has projects in Bulgaria, Slovenia and Malta.
+Nasdaq OMX does business with Russian exchange MICEX-RTS, the Abu Dhabi Securities Exchange and Hong Kong Exchanges and Clearing, while Deutsche Boerse , Europe's largest exchange by market capitalisation, has projects in Bulgaria, Slovenia and Malta.

 "The Asian and emerging markets are where the traders are looking given there's little money to be made in Europe or North America at the moment," said Simmy Grewal, who works for Aite Group, a consultancy firm.